Every presentation is a conversation and every conversation is an opportunity to be kind. Kind to ourselves and kind to those we are speaking with.

 Trying to give precise and equal eye contact to every member of your audience, to pause an exact number of times and speak and move like a Hollywood actor is a recipe for disaster.

 They want to listen to someone who is credible, clear and committed to helping them.
-They want to hear someone speak who cares far more about them than they do themselves.
-They want to see someone who is real, open and vulnerable.
+Your audience want to hear someone speak who cares about them.
+They want to see someone who is real, open and even a litte vulnerable.

 “If you look for perfection, you’ll never be content.”
 Leo Tolstoy